Why a seed library?

 When the collection is available?

-Seeds are available annually fall and spring based on supply.
+Campus seeds are available annually in the fall based on supply.

 **You might notice our seeds look a little different from commercial seeds.
 All of our seeds were gathered and cleaned by hand.
 After drying the seed heads, we used techniques like Flailing, Threshing and Winnowing to clean the seeds.
 In some cases, the seeds are very small, so in some packets you might find some chaff along with the seeds.
 This is normal for hand cleaned small seeds.